news

 sudo apt install libgmp3-dev libpq-dev

-Creation of several directories to store information about connected sessions, storage and log files.
+Create several directories for the purpose of storing information on connected sessions, storage and log files:

 sudo mkdir -p /var/lib/pgadmin4/sessions